 - Reina Sofia Museum.
 There’s nothing else like this, anywhere.
 The museum is as notable for its stunning blending of old- and new-world architecture as for the outstanding collection of 20th Century art–mostly Spanish–Picasso, Dali, and more.
 This museum was the place I finally began to appreciate Picasso!
 I also fell in love with the courtyard of the older Sabatini building.
 Of course, Madrid’s Prado Museum is more famous, but I found it overwhelming, both in the number of global visitors and the sheer number of art pieces crammed onto most walls.

 - Wander gay Chueca and just get lost.
 There are so many interesting shops, galleries, bars, and just simply cool places that it’s impossible to list them.
-Go a’wandering in this gay, yet all-welcoming neighborhood.
+Go a-wandering in this gay, yet all-welcoming neighborhood.

-- Have the best “hot chocolate” of your life.
+- Have the best “hot chocolate” in your life.
 And I’m not kidding.
 The legendary Chocolateria San Ginés, established in 1894, serves up a cup of gooey melty chocolate with churros for dipping.
 It’s among the best and richest things you’ll ever indulge in.

 - Oxymoron: seafood tour of Madrid.
 This tour, likely hosted by the same guy you went tapas-dining with last night, is as fascinating for what you’ll learn about Spanish seafood as it is delicious.
 Despite being 400 miles from the ocean in all directions, Madrid is renowned for its abundance of fresh seafood.
 Paul’s tour tells you the hows and whys that make this possible.
 Exquisite.